peterhinch/micropython-iot/qos/README.md

 # Improving Quality of Service

-In MQTT parlance the link operates at qos==0: there is no guarantee of packet delivery.
+Without special measures, in MQTT parlance the link would operate at qos==0: there would be no guarantee of packet delivery.
 If an outage is detected before transmission, the `write` will pause until connectivity resumes.
 Packet loss will occur if, at the time when a message is sent, an outage has occurred but has not yet been detected by the sender.
 In this case the sender puts the packet into a socket whose peer is lost.

 The desired outcome is qos==2.
 In this case delivery is guaranteed, and there is also a guarantee that every transmitted message will be received and